Pitayan/rotala/doc/docs/introduction.md

 <a href="/" class="transition-all ease-in-out duration-150 no-underline rounded-lg px-4 md:px-5 xl:px-4 py-3 md:py-4 xl:py-3 bg-teal-500 hover:bg-teal-600 md:text-lg xl:text-base text-white font-semibold leading-tight shadow-md">Home</a>
 ```

-To recover the readibility and maintainability, it's better to compose these utils into a class with [Tailwindcss](https://tailwindcss.com/){class="link link-doc"}&nbsp; `@apply` function.
+To recover the readibility and maintainability, it's better to compose these utils into a class with [Tailwindcss](https://tailwindcss.com/){class="ro-link ro-link-doc"}&nbsp; `@apply` function.
 And what's more, you could even create a parent class with very minimal and trimmed styles to let its descendents to inherit the atrributes.
 This is how **Rotala** gained the inspiration.

 ```css
 .link {